matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Angular Components**

-- All Angular apps are made of multiple different components
+- All Angular apps are made of multiple different components.
-- Each component is designed to implement one 'thing' in the app that is visible on the screen
+- Each component is designed to implement one 'thing' in the app that is visible on the screen.
-- A component wraps up all the HTML and code to make one little widget work correctly
+- A component wraps up all the HTML and code to make one little widget work correctly.
-- A component can be reused multiple times in the same application
+- A component can be reused multiple times in the same application.
-- Components can be nested, or shown inside of each other
+- Components can be nested, or shown inside of each other.
-- Every app has a component called the 'App' component, and it is always the most parent component
+- Every app has a component called the 'App' component, and it is always the most parent component.
-- Each component has its own Component Class, Component Template, Component CSS File, and Spec File
+- Each component has its own Component Class, Component Template, Component CSS File, and Spec File.

 **Generating a New Component**